remult/remult/docs/docs/ref_repository.md

 The `query` method is designed for asynchronous iteration using the `for await` statement.

-#### returns:
-The result of the query, including paginated items and aggregation results.

 #### example:
 ```ts
 // Basic usage with asynchronous iteration: